Academic Help

 Go to the Student Learning Center

-The SLC offers students free drop-in and tutoring appointments, workshops, group study sessions, academic coaching and seminars.
+The Student Learning Center (SLC) offers students free drop-in and tutoring appointments, workshops, group study sessions, academic coaching and seminars.
 Academic support varies by subject.

 On the website, you can click programs, find the subject you need help with, and find the resources, courses, and support the SLC provides.
 Make appointments online or stop by during the drop-in hours for your subject.